 Washington, D.C. hosts a wide array of environmental non-profits, businesses, federal agencies, and more.
 In 2003, a group of D.C.-area women recognized a need in their community.
 Having attended many conferences, the women found that the most fulfilling time was between work sessions— the time spent building both personal and professional relationships.
 Often, these deeper, meaningful relationships lead to successful professional relationships.

 To forge those connections in the D.C. community, the concept for EcoWomen’s “EcoHour” was created and the first gathering was held in April 2004.
 The featured speaker, Alisa Gravitz, the Executive Director of Co-op America, was met by a sizable and enthusiastic crowd.
 The audience grew at the monthly gatherings as well as the online EcoWomen community.
 EcoWomen sought a venue to accommodate larger gatherings, provide options for purchasing food and refreshments, and maintain an intimate atmosphere.
 EcoWomen eventually found a welcoming home at Teaism in the heart of Washington, DC, which for years, has regularly offered a meeting space.

-Since its early days, EcoWomen has continued to flourish.
-The organization is preparing to expand to a national scale.
-EcoWomen was officially incorporated in 2010, and DC EcoWomen is the founding chapter of the organization.
-DC EcoWomen has added environmental social groups ranging from book clubs, skill-building workshops, and outdoor adventures.
+Since its early days, EcoWomen has expanded to a national scale.
+EcoWomen was officially incorporated in 2010, and the founding chapter in DC has been joined by chapters in Colorado, Seattle, Baltimore, and New York City.
+EcoWomen has continued to expanding its environmental, social, and professional scope through activities ranging from mentor dinners, book clubs, skill-building workshops, volunteer actions, and outdoor adventures.